Tech recommendations

 Use QSpace to open up to 4 finder windows at once

-QSpace lets you open up to four Finder windows at the same in a single pane making it easy to work with multiple folders simultaneously.
+QSpace lets you open up to four Finder windows simultaneously in a single pane making it easy to view and work with multiple folders simultaneously.

 -